carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 outputs: []
 ~~~
 {: .language-yaml}
 Lastly the `outputs` of our workflow.
 In this example we don't have a formal output.
-Our text is printed directly on the command line.
-So we use an empty list (`[]`) as our output.
+Our text is printed directly in the terminal.
+So we use an empty YAML list (`[]`) as our output.

 > ## Script order
 > To make our script more readable we have put the `input` field in front of the `output` field.
 However CWL syntax requires only that each field is properly defined, it does not require them to be in a particular order.
 Try changing around the order of fields in our example script, and run the validation step on these to make sure this is true.